anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Revelation 7.9-17** has a 'great multitude ... standing before the throne and before the Lamb, robed in white'.
+* **Revelation 7.9-17** (see BCP) has a 'great multitude ... standing before the throne and before the Lamb, robed in white'.
 * **Psalm 34.1-10** says, 'Look upon him and be radiant', and, 'Fear the Lord, all you his holy ones'.
 * **1 John 3.1-3** says, 'when he is revealed, we will be like him, for we will see him as he is'.
-* **Matthew 5.1-12** contains the Beatitudes, including, 'Blessed are the pure in heart, for they will see God.'
+* **Matthew 5.1-12** (see BCP) contains the Beatitudes, including, 'Blessed are the pure in heart, for they will see God.'

 Year C